JeremyWurbs/mltemplate/_README.md

 Any given arguments are directly passed to and parsed by Hydra.
 In particular, note that if you run a parameter sweep (by providing multiple values for a given parameter), you must also pass the `--multirun` flag.
-Training will run in the background on the training server, and models stored in the model registry.
+Training will run in the background on the training server, and store the trained models in the model registry when complete.
 You will be notified when the training job completes.

 ### Deploy a model